Feedback-Induced Nonlinear Spin Dynamics in an Inhomogeneous Magnetic Field

-\emph{Acknowledgements.}---We thank Xiaodong Li and Long Wang for discussions on numerics.
+\emph{Acknowledgements.}---We thank Xiaodong Li and Long Wang for their discussions on numerics.
 TW and ZY are supported by the National Natural Science Foundation of China Grant No.12074440, and Guangdong Project (Grant No.~2017GC010613).
-ZL is supported by the National Natural Science Foundation of China Grant No. 11805008, and Guangdong Provincial Key Laboratory (Grant No. 2019B121203005).
-SZ is supported by grants from the Research Grants Council of the Hong Kong Special Administrative Region, China (HKU 17304719, HKU C7012-21GF and a RGC fellowship award HKU RFS2223-7S03).
+ZL is supported by the National Natural Science Foundation of China Grant No. 11805008, Fundamental Research Funds for the Central Universities, Sun-Yat-Sen University (Grant No. 23qnpy63), and Guangdong Provincial Key Laboratory (Grant No. 2019B121203005), and Guangdong Basic and Applied Basic Research Foundation (Grant No. 2024A1515011406).
+SZ is supported by grants from the Research Grants Council of the Hong Kong Special Administrative Region, China (HKU 17304719, HKU C7012-21GF, and a RGC Fellowship award HKU RFS2223-7S03).